abdulwahidgul24085/flask_boilerplate/README.md

 `flask db init` This Initates the db in the project.

 `flask db migrate -m "first commit"` this creates the migration.

 `flask db upgrade` This commits the transation.
 After this step you can see the changes in your database.

 `flask db downgrade` This roles back your latest changes.
 This is incase if you want to change your database in to the last stable stage.

+## Login
+THe login section uses the flask-login module.
+In the route login function.
+It contains the `next_page` login.
+This basic coverts 3 scenarios.

+..* The user came straight at the login page, and the next variable does not have argument.
+Then the user will be routed to the index page
+..* The user has come in at some other page of the app, and since they aren't logged in or authorized.
+They have to login first.
+On successful login they routed to the inital page.
+The next contains the url without the domain part.
+..* The user is in the same state as the pervious explaination.
+But this time the next_page var has the full url.
+In this case the users will be routed to the index page.